My Husband Refuses to Take Care of Himself

 Try very hard to get the timing right.
 Discuss the importance of the doctor visit when you and your husband are relaxed and alone.
 Let him know that the whole family cares about him and wants him to be happy and healthy.
 Explain that it is his presence that you want rather than the money from his life insurance policy.
 Offer to go to the doctor with him if he has some reluctance about going alone.
 If he is uncomfortable with his current doctor then perhaps you can find a doctor who he would be more comfortable with.
 There is not a single person among us who wants to visit a doctor who is unsupportive and critical.
 Attempt to find out what your husband's resistance is about.
 Perhaps he is embarrassed about getting weighed.
 He may not want to be seen as a failure by not "doing well" on his medical exam.
 You may want to offer to exercise with him and partner up on eating healthy together.
 Most importantly, you want to come across as supportive rather than as nagging.
 This is a dilemma because his behavior may lead to what he calls nagging.

 If you have tried the above and your husband continues to be resistant, then perhaps you can ask a trusted friend or relative to talk to your husband.
 There is a chance that someone else may get through to him.
 If time passes and there is no movement then you must move on to the final step and that is telling your husband how his lack of self-care is affecting your feelings toward him and the quality of the relationship.
 At that point, it will be up to you how you will deal with this.
-Take time and put lots of thought into this.
+Take time and put thought into this.
 There is always the chance that your husband will change his behavior after he or someone who he cares about experiences a health scare.
 Ultimately, your husband is responsible for himself.

 Good luck and I sure hope things work out for you.
 Your heart is in the right place.